Hiren2001/hiren.js.org/CONTRIBUTING.md

 ## License

 By contributing to the HirenJS Code Editor, you agree that your contributions will be licensed under the terms of the [MIT License](LICENSE).

----

-Please make sure to update the URLs and repository information accordingly if you are hosting the HirenJS Code Editor under a different repository or username.